larodev/blog.laro.dev/content/_index.md

 date: 2022-03-12
 ---

-I like the internet.
-I like websites, and I like good websites.
+I like the internet, good websites and coding.

 This is how I make sure I develop good websites.